kuzzleio/sdk-csharp/doc/1/controllers/bulk/write-async/index.md

 code: true
 type: page
 title: WriteAsync
-description: Create or replace a document directly into the storage engine.
+description: Creates or replace a document directly into the storage engine.
 ---

 # WriteAsync